Coca-Cola's Top Executives

 The Executives and Directors of the Coca-Cola Company understand the incredible harm their policies are doing to workers, the environment and to children throughout the world, yet they continue without conscience in their ruthless quest for profits.

-Chairman of the Board and Chief Executive Officer
+President and Chief Executive Officer

 The Coca-Cola Company